The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: The T Z O scenario for 1E1613 and RCW 103

-If a central compact object has undergone the T{\.Z}O phase, it would have a very slow proper motion.
-This is consistent with the observations of 1E1613.
-In this scenario the shell should be different from a traditional SNR.
-It should have produced extraordinary high abundances of lithium and rapid proton process elements during the T{\.Z}O phase \citep{TZ77}, which should existing in RCW 103.
-These elements could be measured in the future which may serve as a test of the scenario.
+If 1E1613 has undergone a T{\.Z}O phase, it should have a very slow proper motion, since the massive companion absorbed most of the kick impulse of the NS.
+This is consistent with the observation of 1E1613.
+In the T{\.Z}O scenario, SNR RCW 103 should be different from a real SNR, since the lithium and rapid proton process elements produced during the T{\.Z}O phase should remain in RCW 103, which could be measured in the future and serve as a test of the scenario.